-Agents don't always think about the way buyers search for homes when they accept a listing.
-By not pricing a home in the right price range, sellers might lose buyers who will never see the listing.
+Real estate agents don't always think about the way buyers search for homes when they accept a listing.
+By not pricing a home in the right range, sellers might lose buyers because they never see the listing.

 Compare History of List Price to Sales Price Ratios

 Ask your real estate agent to print out the history of the past six months or more of sales activity in your targeted area.
-Compare the original list price to the final sales price.
-If the sold price is lower than the list price, how much lower is it?
+With that information, compare the original list price to the final sales price.
+If the sales price is lower than the list price, you should calculate the difference.

 This formula works well when a lot of homes sell.
-With few sales, averages don't apply, but you can still figure out the discount percentages on each of those homes to arrive a reasonable ratio to use.
+With fewer sales, averages don't apply, but you can still figure out the discount percentages on those homes to arrive at a reasonable ratio to use.